 That changed a few weeks ago when David Sawyer got in touch and sent me a copy of his book RESET.

 I get a lot of emails from people wanting to do guest posts…I turn 99% of these down.
 But Dave caught my interest when he mentioned his journey from couch to 2hr 40m marathon aged 44.
-That is some hard shit, right there.

 Dave describes himself as a 46-year-old PR man and FIRE advocate who lives in Glasgow, Scotland with his wife, Rachel (a social work manager), primary-school age kids Zak and Jude and pet hamster.

 I asked Dave to tell us his story…

 I’m not financially independent yet, but I’m on the path.

 I knew no one in the UK FIRE movement until three months ago.
 I didn’t even know there was a FIRE movement until about 4 years ago.

 So how did I, a just-turned 46-year-old in Glasgow, start playing with FIRE, and what prompted me to write RESET, a FIRE manual specifically for Brits?

 It all began on a trip to Center Parcs when I was 39.

 We were there with friends.
 One wanted to go jogging.
 I said I’d join her if we ran slowly.
 As we chatted, we discussed exercise and she asked why I didn’t run.
 “I don’t have time” I said, “what with the job and bringing up the kids.
 Plus I don’t like doing anything if I can’t do it properly…and the last time I ran I came towards the back of the 100 metres on school sports day.”